geotrev/release-workspaces/README.md

 ## About

-`release-workspaces` brings the power of tools like Lerna and Release It! into one package, built with [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) in mind.
+`release-workspaces` brings the power of tools like Lerna and Release It! into one package, built to work with [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).
 Using this utility, you can do the following:

 - Version packages
 - Publish packages